tadegbayi/Data-Engineering-Capstone-Project-for-Norby-Inc/README.md

 ## Data Modelling

+Below is the Entity Relationship Diagram (ERD) showing the data model of our datawarehouse.

 ![](model.png)

 The attached ER table has been provided.
-It shows the relationship between the table.
+It shows the relationship between the different tables.

-This is a Star schema.

 ## Tools & Techniques
-Jupyter notebook (Python)
+- Jupyter notebook (Python)
-Amazon s3 Bucket
+- Amazon s3 Bucket
-PostgresSQL
+- PostgresSQL
-SQLAlchemy
+- SQLAlchemy
-Boto3 Library
+- Boto3 Library
-Data Transformation using Advance level SQL queries (Subquery, CTE etc) Data Modelling
+- Data Transformation using Advance level SQL queries (Subquery, CTE etc)
+- Data Modelling
-Data Pipeline
+- Data Pipeline

 ## Results
 Our main job was to answer specific questions using the data.
 Here is what we found: